cynthiabethea/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

     ![sonarqubeaci](images/sonarqubeaci.png)

-   {% include note.html content= "If you would like to setup the SonarQube server in Azure VM using ARM template follow the instruction [here](sonarqube-arm/)" %}
+   {% include note.html content= "If you would like to setup the SonarQube Server in Azure VM using ARM template follow the instruction [here](sonarqube-arm/)" %}

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77364&Name=SonarQube){:target="_blank"} to provision a project on your Azure DevOps Organization.